-- 1. Affordable Housing Programs: The renovation, repair, rehabilitation, construction, or preservation of housing for low-income households.
-This includes expenses for pre-development, land acquisition, site control, title clearance, market studies, environmental costs, energy conservation and "green" building services, design services, legal, and other technical assistance services. - 2.
-Community Economic Development: Activities that revitalize or stabilize distressed areas, through one or more of the following: (1) The construction or rehabilitation of commercial or industrial buildings, (2) The removal or elimination of physical blight, (3) Increased access to job training, employment opportunities, education, and community services opportunities, (4) Crime and violence prevention within the designated area, or (5) Assist Relative/Neighbor Caregivers to become registered and licensed Family Child Care Homes. - 3.
-Community Services: Services such as counseling, case management services, and advisory services, emergency assistance, food assistance, or medical care furnished to individuals or groups in a distressed area intended to stabilize or revitalize the area. - 4.
-Crime Prevention: Activities such as block watch programs or community awareness training that help to reduce crime in a distressed community. - 5.
-Education: Scholastic instruction or scholarship assistance for individuals residing in a distressed area that enables individuals to prepare for better life opportunities. - 6.
-Job Training: Vocational instruction for individuals residing in a distressed area that enables individuals to acquire job-specific or pre-vocational skills to become employable or enable advancement opportunities for employment. - 7.
-Neighborhood Assistance: Financial assistance, labor, material, or technical advice furnished to aid in the physical improvement of any part or all of a distressed area. - 8.
+1. Affordable Housing Programs: The renovation, repair, rehabilitation, construction, or preservation of housing for low-income households.
+This includes expenses for pre-development, land acquisition, site control, title clearance, market studies, environmental costs, energy conservation and "green" building services, design services, legal, and other technical assistance services.

+- 2. Community Economic Development: Activities that revitalize or stabilize distressed areas, through one or more of the following: (1) The construction or rehabilitation of commercial or industrial buildings, (2) The removal or elimination of physical blight, (3) Increased access to job training, employment opportunities, education, and community services opportunities, (4) Crime and violence prevention within the designated area, or (5) Assist Relative/Neighbor Caregivers to become registered and licensed Family Child Care Homes.
+This is a COVID-19 Pandemic and Social Justice priority. - 3.
+Community Services: Services such as counseling, case management services, and advisory services, emergency assistance, food assistance, or medical care furnished to individuals or groups in a distressed area intended to stabilize or revitalize the area.
+This is a COVID-19 Pandemic and Social Justice priority. - 4.
+Crime Prevention: Activities such as block watch programs or community awareness training that help to reduce crime in a distressed community.
+This is a COVID-19 Pandemic and Social Justice priority. - 5.
+Education: Scholastic instruction or scholarship assistance for individuals residing in a distressed area that enables individuals to prepare for better life opportunities.
+This is a COVID-19 Pandemic and Social Justice priority. - 6.
+Job Training: Vocational instruction for individuals residing in a distressed area that enables individuals to acquire job-specific or pre-vocational skills to become employable or enable advancement opportunities for employment.
+This is a COVID-19 Pandemic and Social Justice priority. - 7.
+Neighborhood Assistance: Financial assistance, labor, material, or technical advice furnished to aid in the physical improvement of part or all of a distressed area. - 8.
 Neighborhood Conservation: Projects or services that address the decline of a neighborhood or the needs of a vulnerable population and have primary or secondary benefits to the stabilization of a distressed area.
+This is a COVID-19 Pandemic and Social Justice priority.